-Observational Period: The average DSS and DMS for the rhinoconjunctivitis and asthma symptoms for each subject was summarized.
+Observational Period: The average DSS and DMS for the rhinoconjunctivitis and asthma symptoms for each subject was to be summarized.

-In addition, the psychometric characteristics (ie, reliability, validity, responsiveness), including the minimal important difference, of the combined score (TCS) (sum of DSS and DMS) were evaluated.
+In addition, the psychometric characteristics (ie, reliability, validity, responsiveness), including the minimal important difference, of the total combined score (TCS) (sum of DSS and DMS) were evaluated.

-The number of subjects reporting any AEs, the incidence of specific AEs, and discontinuations due to AEs were tabulated.
-Laboratory and vital sign data were listed and summarized, and values outside the reference ranges were flagged.
+The number of subjects reporting any adverse events, the incidence of specific adverse events, and discontinuations due to adverse events were tabulated.
+Laboratory and vital sign data were listed and summarized, and values outside the reference ranges were to be flagged.